Battle of Bussaco: Allied organisation

-In addition, the newly re-trained (by the British under the direction of Lieutenant General William Carr Beresford) Portuguese Army supplied a two-brigade Portuguese infantry division under Maj Gen John Hamilton, and three independent Portuguese brigades led by Brig Gen Denis Pack, Brig Gen Alexander Campbell and Brig Gen John Coleman.
+In addition, the Portuguese Army (newly re-trained by the British under the direction of Lieutenant General William Carr Beresford) supplied a two-brigade Portuguese infantry division under Major General John Hamilton, and three independent Portuguese brigades led by Brigadier Generals Denis Pack, Alexander Campbell and John Coleman.

-Brig Gen George De Grey, Brig Gen John Slade, Brig Gen George Anson and Brig Gen Henry Fane led four British cavalry brigades, plus four regiments of Portuguese cavalry.
-In batteries of six guns apiece, there were six British (Ross RHA, Bull RHA, Thompson, Lawson, two unknown), two King's German Legion (Rettberg, Cleeves) and five Portuguese (Rozierres, Da Cunha Preto, Da Silva, Freira, Sousa) batteries under Brig Gen Edward Howorth.
+Brigadier Generals George De Grey, John Slade, George Anson and Henry Fane led four British cavalry brigades, plus four regiments of Portuguese cavalry.
+In batteries of six guns each, there were six British (Ross RHA, Bull RHA, Thompson, Lawson, two unknown), two King's German Legion (Rettberg, Cleeves) and five Portuguese (Rozierres, Da Cunha Preto, Da Silva, Freira, Sousa) batteries under Brigadier General Edward Howorth.

-The Anglo Portuguese army numbered 50,000, with 50% Portuguese troops.
+The Anglo-Portuguese army numbered 50,000, with half being Portuguese.

 French organisation

-Masséna's army of 60,000 included the II Corps under Reynier, the VI Corps led by Ney, the VIII Corps under MG Jean Andoche Junot and a cavalry reserve led by MG Louis Pierre, Count Montbrun.
-The divisions of MG Pierre Hugues Victoire Merle and MG Étienne Heudelet de Bierre made up Reynier's corps.
-Ney's corps had three divisions under MGs Jean Marchand, Julien Mermet and Louis Loison.
-Junot had the divisions of MG Bertrand Clausel and MG Jean-Baptiste Solignac.
-Each French corps contained the standard brigade of light cavalry.
-General of Brigade (BG) Jean Baptiste Eblé, Masséna's artillery chief, commanded 112 guns.
+Masséna's army of 60,000 included the II Corps under Reynier, the VI Corps led by Ney, the VIII Corps under Major General Jean Andoche Junot and a cavalry reserve led by Major General Louis Pierre, Count Montbrun.
+The divisions of Major Generals Pierre Hugues Victoire Merle and Étienne Heudelet de Bierre made up Reynier's corps.
+Ney's corps had three divisions under Major Generals Jean Marchand, Julien Mermet and Louis Loison.
+Junot had the divisions of Major General Bertrand Clauzel and Mag Gen Jean-Baptiste Solignac.
+Each French corps had the standard brigade of light cavalry.
+General of Brigade (Brigadier General) Jean Baptiste Eblé, Masséna's artillery chief, commanded 112 guns.

 Plans

 Wellington posted his army along the crest of Bussaco Ridge, facing east.
 To improve his lateral communications, he had previously ordered his four officers from the Royal Corps of Engineers to cut a road that ran the length of the ridge on the reverse slope.
 Cole held the left (north) flank.
 Next came Craufurd, Spencer, Picton and Leith.
 Hill held the right (south) flank with Hamilton's men attached.

 Masséna, believing he easily outnumbered the British and goaded by Ney and other officers to attack the British position rather than go around it, ordered a reconnaissance of the steep ridge.
 Very few of Wellington's troops were visible, as they remained on the reverse slope and were ordered not to light cooking fires.
-The French General planned to send Reynier at the centre of the ridge, which he believed to be the British right flank.
+The French general planned to send Reynier at the centre of the ridge, which he believed to be the British right flank.
 Once the II Corps attack showed some signs of success, Masséna would launch Ney's corps at the British along the main road.
 The VIII Corps stood behind the VI Corps in reserve.
 While Ney announced that he was ready to attack and conquer, Reynier suddenly had second thoughts, predicting his attack would be beaten.